mollymaskrey/quantum-protein-folding/README.md

 - AlphaFold team for protein structure data
 - BioPython developers for structural analysis tools
 - Quantum computing research community
-- A good background on Protein Structure can be found in Introduction to Protein Structure but Carl Branden and John Tooze
+- A good background on Protein Structure can be found in Introduction to Protein Structure by Carl Branden and John Tooze

 ---